profoundinventions/php-houdini/docs/_sources/adding-new-methods-and-properties.rst.txt

 Adding New Methods
 ~~~~~~~~~~~~~~~~~~

-To add new methods, you call the ``addNewMethods`` after ``overrideClass``
+To add new methods, you call ``addNewMethods`` after ``overrideClass``
-and the you must specify an :ref:`available source <available-sources>` for the new methods.
+and then you must specify an :ref:`available source <available-sources>` for the new methods.

-Sources include constants, properties, or methods from another class or the same class.
+Sources include constants, properties, or methods of the same class or another class.

 .. note::